wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 The [Construct library][Constructs] forms the core of the CDK.
 The library has no dependencies and it defines the `Construct` interface to represent a piece of system state.
-A construct may contain other constructs, bascially forming a tree that to represent the infrastructure blueprint.
+A construct may contain other constructs, forming a tree to represent the infrastructure blueprint.

+The CDK build process automatically generates large part of the CDK library using [CloudFormation resource specifications][CloudFormationSpec].
+For example, the [CfnBucket][CfnBucket] construct corresponds to the [AWS::S3::Bucket][AWS::S3::Bucket] CloudFormation resource.
+The AWS documentation refers to these objects as [Layer 1][L1] constructs.

+In addition to the generated L1 constructs, AWS engineers developed
 * [construct module][Constructs]
 * [Layer 1][L1]: This is because L1 constructs are auto-generated from the CloudFormation resource specification during the AWS CDK build process.
 * [Layer 2][L2]: Help to reduce boilerplate, mainly by applying sensible defaults